IBM/SalesEnablement-VMware-L3-draft/docs/VCFaaS/VCFaaS-mt/Managing-mt-site.md

 6. Examine the information displayed for the site, and then click the **Virtual data centers** tab.

-    Note, the number of VDCs only shows the number of VDCs owned by this IBM Cloud account and not the total number of VDCS in the site that is managed by IBM.
+    Note, the number of VDCs only shows the number of VDCs owned by this IBM Cloud account and not the total number of VDCs in the site that is managed by IBM.

     ![](_attachments/ip-vmware-VCFaaS-instancesDirectorSiteSummary.png)